 Brian and I hadn't spoken a word during Eric's story up to this point, but I couldn't hold back any longer.

 "What was it like inside?"
 I asked.
 "What did the aliens tell you?
 What did they look like?"
-I had other questions, but these were the first to come to mind.
+When I'd interviewed the police officers the previous year, none had actually had an alien encounter.

 Stan grimaced slightly, looked down and then softly said, "I can't tell you."